bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 In other words, you have to log into the MAX cluster and then initiate your file copies to or from the BIH HPC from there.
 E.g., use `rsync -avP some/path user_m@hpc-transfer-1.cubi.bihealth.org:/another/path` to copy files from the MAX cluster to BIH HPC and `rsync -avP user_m@hpc-transfer-1.cubi.bihealth.org:/another/path some/path` to copy data from the BIH HPC to the MAX cluster.

-## How can I copy data between the Charite Network and BIH HPC?
+## How can I copy data between the Charité Network and BIH HPC?

-In general, connections can only be initiated from the Charite network to the BIH network.
+In general, connections can only be initiated from the Charité network to the BIH network.
 The reverse does not work.
-In other words, you have to be on a machine inside the Charite network and then initiate your file copies to or from the BIH HPC from there.
+In other words, you have to be on a machine inside the Charité network and then initiate your file copies to or from the BIH HPC from there.
 E.g., use `rsync -avP some/path user_c@hpc-transfer-1.cubi.bihealth.org:/another/path` to copy files from the MAX cluster to BIH HPC and `rsync -avP user_c@hpc-transfer-1.cubi.bihealth.org:/another/path some/path` to copy data from the BIH HPC to the MAX cluster.

 ## My jobs are slow/die on the login/transfer node!